 “Hey stranger, how’ve you been?”

-Just one of many attempts to come crawling back and reconnect since he ghosted me over 5 years ago.
+It was his latest attempt to come crawling back and reconnect since he ghosted me over 5 years ago.

 You’d think I’d be flattered.